For many dying seniors Hospice care (palliative care) happens only as an afterthought.

 In my experience the people that work for Hospice, in the field, are kind, caring, and understanding.
 They seem so calm, and they smile.
 They bring comfort to the patient, and to the carer.
 For this we should be grateful.

 Do doctors and families wait too long before involving Hospice?
 Read the article below to learn more.

 Hospice use rises; so does aggressive care

 A study published in the Journal of the American Medical Association finds that while more seniors are dying with hospice care than a decade ago, they are increasingly doing so for very few days right after being in intensive care.

-The story told by the data, said the study’s lead author, is that for many seniors palliative care happens only as an afterthought.
+The story told by the data is that for many seniors palliative care happens only as an afterthought.

 Data on dying

 For example, while the proportion of dying seniors using hospice care increased to 42.2 percent in 2009 from 21.6 percent in 2000, the proportion who were in intensive care in the last month of life also increased to 29.2 percent in 2009 from 24.3 percent in 2000.

 More than a quarter of hospice use in 2009, 28.4 percent,